Abdull-Razaq/Car_Project/README.md

 # Car_Project

-- This is a car finder project:
+- This is a car finder project that aims to make the process of buying a car easier and more convenient for users.

 # The Problem statement:

-- Finding a car  to buy can be is a bit tiresome in Kenya.
-Showrooms and car-brokers lack that one place to interact with car buyers.
+- Finding a car to buy in Kenya can be a bit tiresome.
+Showrooms and car brokers often lack a central location where car buyers can interact and find their ideal car.

 # Solution

-- A website that allows people to view a variety of cars and be able to choose from them from the comfort of their homes without having to struggle to go to showrooms and car-brokers.
+- The solution to this problem is a website that allows users to view a variety of cars and choose from them from the comfort of their homes without having to struggle to go to showrooms and car brokers.

+# User Stories

+- As a user, I want to be able to create a new car listing
+- As a user, I want to be able to view a car and its details
+- As a user, I want to be able to update car details
+- As a user, I want to be able to delete a car listing